Online On-Demand Multi-Robot Coverage Path Planning: Evaluation

 For validation, we perform Gazebo\longversion{\cite{DBLP:conf/iros/KoenigH04}} simulations in five $2$D grid benchmark workspaces from \cite{DBLP:conf/socs/SternSFK0WLA0KB19} with $10$ Quadcopters and $10$ TurtleBots, respectively.
-We also perform two real experiments - one indoor with two TurtleBot2s, each fitted with four HC SR$04$ Ultrasonic Sound Sensors for obstacle detection and using Vicon~\cite{key_vicon} for localization, and one outdoor with three Quadcopters, each fitted with one Cube Orange autopilot, one Herelink Air Unit for communication with the remote controller, and one Here$3$ GPS for localization.
-The workspaces for these experiments are shown in Figure \ref{subfig:indoor_ws} and Figure \ref{subfig:outdoor_ws}, respectively.
-The videos capturing all these experiments are available as supplementary material.
+We also perform two real experiments - one indoor with two TurtleBot2s, each fitted with four HC SR$04$ Ultrasonic Sound Sensors for obstacle detection and using Vicon\cite{key_vicon} for localization, and one outdoor with three Quadcopters, each fitted with one Cube Orange autopilot, one Herelink Air Unit for communication with the remote controller, and one Here$3$ GPS for localization.
+Figure \ref{fig:real_ws} shows the workspaces for these real experiments.
+The video containing the real experiments is available at \url{https://youtu.be/5nhysTTp2Fw}.

 \shortversion{

 }